vmware-tanzu/community-edition/docs/site/content/docs/latest/workload-clusters-intro.md

 Tanzu Community Edition automatically deploys workload clusters to the platform on which you deployed the management cluster.
 For example, you cannot deploy workload clusters to Amazon EC2 from a management cluster that is running in vSphere.
 It is not possible to use shared services between the different providers because each provider uses different systems.

-Tanzu Community Edition automatically deploys clusters from whichever management cluster you have set as the context for the CLI by using the `tanzu login` command. <!--For information about `tanzu login`, see [Manage Your Management Clusters](../cluster-lifecycle/multiple-management-clusters.md).-->
+Tanzu Community Edition automatically deploys clusters from whichever management cluster you have set as the context for the CLI by using the `tanzu login` command.
+For more information, see [Set the context]()<!--For information about `tanzu login`, see [Manage Your Management Clusters](../cluster-lifecycle/multiple-management-clusters.md).-->

 <!--- For information about how to use the Tanzu CLI to deploy Workload clusters, see [Deploy Workload Clusters](deploy.md) and its subtopics.-->
 <!--- After you have deployed Workload clusters, the Tanzu CLI provides commands and options to perform the following cluster lifecycle management operations.
 See [Managing Cluster Lifecycles](../cluster-lifecycle/index.md).-->